 The results also revealed that academic achievements had a significantly positive correlation with objectively assessed, peer-nominated, and teacher-observed leadership, but not with parent-observed leadership.
 High-level reasoning abilities had a significantly positive relationship with objectively assessed, peer-nominated, and teacher-observed leadership.
-Leadership traits had a significantly positive relationship with objectively assessed, peer-nominated, and teacher-observed leadership.
+Leadership traits had a significantly positive relationship with self-rated leadership and peer-nominated leadership.